 Most people look for words of wisdom in self-help books or in the Bible or other religious guides.
 But you will find much to think about in the passing comments of characters in works of fiction and other books, too.
+There’s no better place to find motivational quotes in a life-like context.

 Consider my favourite motivational quote: